recursivenomad/picoprobe-candybar-interface/README.md

 ***Features***
 ==============

-- Press-fit footprint using staggered-offset pads and no overhead cost
+- Press-fit footprint using staggered-offset pads at no overhead cost
 - Convenient schematic pin alignment with [Ki-Lime Pi Pico][URL-Ki-Lime-Pi-Pico]

 &nbsp;